 - Course description: In this academically rigorous course on international cultural production for children, Denmark will serve as a case study for such, providing students with hands-on perspectives on international children’s literature, librarianship, museums, and a view on how different cultures construct “childhood.”
 The course is hybrid, combining online course delivery with face-to-face class time in Denmark.
 Some questions this class will address include: What does it mean to be a child in other countries compared to the U.S., and as a result, what sorts of issues face professionals working in cultural production for young people — from museums and libraries, to media industries such as publishing and film?
 How do those issues compare to ones faced by professionals in the United States?
 What is similar?
 What is different?
 What can we learn from another culture, and how will our new knowledge translate into ideas for practice in the U.S.?

-This course is part of a youth services specialization within the Master of Library and Information Science degree at Kent State School of Information.
-Students in the class do not need to be in the M.L.I.S. program, but should understand this approach to the discipline youth and children's librarianship.
+This course is part of the youth engagement: information, culture and community cluster within the Master of Library and Information Science degree at Kent State School of Information.
+Students in the class do not need to be in the M.L.I.S. program, but should understand this approach to the discipline of youth and children's librarianship.

 Course is offered as enrollment permits.
 For more information, visit International Children's Literature and Librarianship.